Mauro Gambetti

-A member of the Order of Friars Minor Conventual since 1992, he held senior leadership positions in the order beginning in 2009 and served as General Custos of the Sacred Convent of Saint Francis in Assisi from 2013 to 2020.
+A member of the Order of Friars Minor Conventual since 1992, Gambetti held senior leadership positions in the order beginning in 2009 and served as General Custos of the Sacred Convent of Saint Francis in Assisi from 2013 to 2020.

 Biography

 Mauro Gambetti was born in Castel San Pietro Terme, Italy, on 27 October 1965.
 He earned a degree in mechanical engineering from the University of Bologna.
 He joined Order of Friars Minor Conventals in September 1992 and took his final vows on 20 September 1998.

 He obtained a bachelor's degree in theology at the Theological Institute of Assisi and a licentiate in theological anthropology at the Theological Faculty of Central Italy in Florence.
 He was ordained a priest on 8 January 2000 in Longiano.
 He was animator of youth and vocation ministry for Emilia-Romagna there and, from 2005 to 2009, also leader and animator of the religious community.

 In the spring of 2009 the members of the Bologna Province, who have responsibility for the convents of the Friars Minor Conventual of Emilia-Romagna, elected him to a four-year term as their superior.
 He held that position until 22 February 2013 when the leadership of the order appointed him to head the General Custody of the Sacred Convent of San Francesco in Assisi for a four-year term from 2013 to 2017, with the title General Custos.
 At the same time, the Bishop of Assisi appointed him Episcopal Vicar for the pastoral care of the Basilica of Saint Francis of Assisi and other places of worship run by the Friars Minor Conventual in that diocese.
 He was confirmed for another term as Custos General in 2017.